 While the type of leather can play a large part in the quality of a shoe, so can the tanning process.
-Regardless of the leather material, if it isn't tanned correctly, the resulting leather won't really be good for shoes, wallets, belts
+Regardless of the leather material, if it isn't tanned correctly, the resulting leather won't really be good for shoes, designer wallets

 , or just about any other leather good.
 There are a handful of different tanning methods

 that can take a take a section of animal skin and transform it into a desirable, high-quality shoe.

 When considering leather, particularly for shoes, it is wise to consider the full spectrum of available leathers, including their unique qualities and related costs.
 In this way, you can be best informed when making a purchasing decisions for your next pair of shoes.
 When you understand the elements that go into creating a high-quality handcrafted leather shoe, you are better prepared to acquire the best pair of shoes you have ever owned.